regenwatchdog/regenwatchdog.github.io/casestudies/lovelane.md

           </div>
           <div class="row mt-4">
             <div class="col-12">
-              <p>"I can't afford it [private sector rent].
-Yeah, for, to have a, to pay [£]1,800 for two-bedroom flats, it is impossible.
+              <p>"I can't afford it [private sector rent] … to pay [£]1,800 for two-bedroom flats, it is impossible.
 And then, they are helping you, the housing benefits covering 65%, and the rest we have to, you know, help ourselves, and no, the prices they are ridiculous!
 You can't rent it."</p>
             </div>
           </div>
         </div>